sevdaasyn/Plant-Disease-Detection/README.md

 cherry, common rust disease in corn, leaf blight disease in grapes, etc.

+Usefulness of deep convolutional neural networks is used for our classification.
+When talk about deep neural networks the first thing that comes to our mind is the convolutional neural networks.
+I focused on VGG16 and
+ResNet50 architectures in this project.

 ### Dataset

 Dataset contains both healthy and diseased plant